xmhk/FNFTpy/README.md

      from inside a python console (after you imported kdvv)

 * Nonlinear Schroedinger Equation with periodic boundary conditions
-  * function nsep: calculate the main and the auxilary spectrum
+  * function nsep: calculate the main and the auxiliary spectrum
   * minimal example:
       ```
       import numpy as np